natalia-mus/MyEntertainment/README.md

 ![my_entertainment_signup_signin](https://user-images.githubusercontent.com/56269299/118413362-3dee1300-b69f-11eb-99d4-0b79917a6fb5.png)

-MyEntertainment is based on Firebase Realtime Database, which provides signing up, signing in and is a database for storing user's movies/books/games/music.
+MyEntertainment is based on Firebase Realtime Database, which is a database for storing user's movies/books/games/music.
+Firebase also provides authorization.

 Project was built according to MVVM architecture pattern.
 It uses Dagger2 for dependency injection.